 New betas are published on Github as a Github Release along with automatically generated release notes created by parsing the body of all Pull Requests merged since the last production release

-CumulusCI facilitates the master builds mostly through four flows:
+CumulusCI facilitates the main builds mostly through four flows:

-- ci_master: Deploys the master branch and all dependencies into the packaging org including incrementally deleting any metadata deleted in the commit.
+ci_master: Deploys the main branch and all dependencies into the packaging org including incrementally deleting any metadata deleted in the commit.
 The end result is a package that is ready to be uploaded from the packaging org.

-- release_beta: Uploads a beta release of the code staged in the packaging org, creates a Github Tag and Release, generates release notes and adds to the release, and merges master to feature branches.
+release_beta: Uploads a beta release of the code staged in the packaging org, creates a Github Tag and Release, generates release notes and adds to the release, and merges main to feature branches.

 Tag Naming Convention¶